 At nightfall tonight, or any June evening, look in a general southward direction for Spica, the brightest star in the constellation Virgo the Maiden.
 If you live in the Southern Hemisphere, Spica appears overhead or high in the north.
 Spica is your jumping off point to 3 faint constellations: Corvus the Crow, Crater the Cup and Hydra the Water Snake.

 Use the Big Dipper to find Spica

 Check out the 2 charts below.
 If you’re familiar with the Big Dipper, use it to star-hop to Spica, as shown in the first chart.

 Then you can use Spica to find the constellation Corvus, and, alternatively, use Corvus to confirm that you’ve found Spica, as shown in the second chart.

-As nightfall deepens into later evening, watch for a number of fainter stars will begin to become visible.
-Below and to the right of Spica and Mars are the constellations of Corvus the Crow, Crater the Cup, and Hydra the Water Snake.
+Okay … got Spica?
+Now, as nightfall deepens into later evening, watch for a number of fainter stars to become visible.
+That’s when the Crow, the Cup and the Water Snake will come into view.

 None of these constellations has any bright stars, but Hydra holds the distinction of being the longest constellation in the heavens.